 In this dissertation, an extreme fast discrete gate sizing heuristic is proposed for circuit performance optimization.
 In addition, a Lagrangian method based discrete sizing algorithm is developed to solving the gate sizing problem.
 Furthermore, the proposed discrete sizing algorithm can handle the more complicated power optimization problem with multiple leakage power reduction techniques applied simultaneously, including threshold voltage assignment, gate-length biasing, and gate sizing.
 Finally, another discrete gate sizing is proposed based on a surrogate Lagrangian method, which can achieve near optimal solutions while requiring significantly more computational time.

 Chen, Wei-Yu, "Sizing for Deep Submicron VLSI Circuits" (2011).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 321.
+321.

 This document is currently not available here.